How this Garden works

 2. Center (The Note): The main reading area.
 It's designed to be clean and focused, with adaptive width that fills the screen when sidebars are closed.

 3. Right Panel (Tools): Your metadata hub.
-Access the Table of Contents, see Backlinks (who links here), and explore global tags.
+Access the Table of Contents, jump between notes in a Series, see Backlinks (who links here), and open the knowledge Graph.

 You can work with multiple notes simultaneously using the built-in tab system in the top navigation bar.